partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 R: But why would... vegetables... do that kind of thing?

 *Cue dramatic music*

-[Or Demon King Cabbage or maybe Evil Cabbage King?]

 J: It's the "Dark Lord Cabbage"!
 He's their super evil leader!